riyaaaa19/SheCare-AI/README.md

   - 🧬 Maintain a healthy diet, exercise regularly, and consult a gynecologist if concerned.

 ## Chatbot Integration
-- Uses Google Gemini via `google-generativeai` SDK.
+- Powered via google-generativeai SDK.
 - Loads API key from `.env`.
-- Provides context-aware answers using recent user data (cycles, moods, journals).
+- Uses JWT-authenticated user context (recent journals, mood, cycle) for smart responses.
-- Always returns plain text responses.
+- Only returns plain text for simplicity and compatibility.

 ## Troubleshooting
 - **401 Unauthorized**: Log out and log in again to get a fresh token.
 Ensure the token uses the `sub` field for user ID.